 It’s not just the customer service team who needs to effectively communicate, but the entire team should understand what your customer needs.

 Know your customer – their pain points, where they get stuck and where they feel elated – play a positive part in their journey

-Pre-sales is a crucial stage that offers an opportunity to qualify, win and renew leads into customers.
+Pre-sales is a crucial stage that offers an opportunity to qualify, win and even renew leads into customers.

 ABC in sales jargon stands for “Always be Closing” but it also stands for “Always be Communicating”.

-Remember, the guiding goal of any successful sales communication strategy should be to provide leads with the right information through the right medium at the right time.
+Remember, the guiding goal of any successful sales communication strategy should be to provide leads, with the right information, through the right medium, at the right time.
 And thanks to the next-gen communication mediums, businesses today are capable of communicating through omnichannel.

 We see tons of ads every day.
 In this noisy marketplace, businesses need to find more creative and effective ways to stand out and stay relevant.
-And, post-purchase communication is an imperative part where you need to excel.
+And, post-purchase communication is an imperative touchpoint where you need to excel.